Jeffrey Epstein Story Was Killed So It Would Break On Conservative Media, Says Eric Weinstein

 Fox News reports that ABC News claims their decision to kill the Epstein story was because the reporting did not meet their standards to air at the time.
 The network also claims that “substantial resources” have been dedicated to the story, which will reportedly come to fruition in a two-hour documentary and six-part podcast that ABC News plans to air in the new year.

 Since the controversial video was released to the public, ABC News has reportedly been looking for the leaker.
-The network allegedly worked with CBS News to track down the person they believed to be the leaker, former Good Morning America producer Ashley Bianco, and had her fired.
+The network allegedly worked with CBS News to track down the person they believed to be the leaker — former Good Morning America producer Ashley Bianco — and had her fired.

-But Bianco claims she is not the leaker.
-In addition, the insider who allegedly leaked the story released an open letter via Project Veritas in which they explained their reasoning behind leaking the tape, empathized with ABC News employees, apologized to “those wrongfully accused,” and finally took aim at ABC News, calling the current mission of the network “seek-and-destroy.”
+Bianco, however, claims she is not the leaker.
+In addition, the insider who allegedly leaked the story released an open letter via Project Veritas in which they explained their reasoning behind leaking the tape, empathized with ABC News employees, apologized to “those wrongfully accused,” and finally took aim at the network, calling their current mission “seek-and-destroy.”

 Weinstein previously wrote a Twitter thread on Epstein’s purported “enormous secretive office,” which Weinstein claims is located in Manhattan.